6 Benefits of a Circular Economy

 2. REDUCING TOXIC WASTE

-A lot of e-waste is processed incorrectly, by open-air burning, through acid baths, and via personal handling of contaminants.
 This releases harmful substances such as lead, mercury, arsenic, and brominated flame retardants (BFRs).
 Sustained human contact with these can cause neurological damage and cancer, and CO2 is released into the atmosphere.

 quotations